secretlounge/secretlounge-ng/README.md

 ## Setup

-You will need a server or computer with Python 3 installed and access to the command line.
+You will need a Linux server or computer with Python 3 installed and access to the command line.

 ```bash
 pip install -e .